mquraish/Podcast/README.md

 # File Descriptons
 There are four files in the project:
-Podcast.java: Contains the main function.
+\n Podcast.java: Contains the main function.
 It reads published and subscribed events from a text file and calls instances of publisher and subscriber classes accordingly.